pergus/netbox-zabbix/docs/hostgroup_model.md

 2. **Mapping Models**: DeviceMapping and VMMapping can specify host groups for matching hosts.
 3. **Maintenance Model**: Maintenance windows can target specific host groups.

-## Error Handling
+## Description

-The HostGroup model includes robust error handling for Zabbix operations:

-- If a host group cannot be deleted from Zabbix (e.g., if it contains hosts), it will still be removed from NetBox but will return a warning message.
+The HostGroup model provides synchronization capabilities between NetBox and Zabbix host group structures.
+It maintains the relationship between organizational units in both systems, enabling consistent grouping and management of monitored hosts.

+Key features include:
+- Automatic synchronization with Zabbix host groups
+- Bidirectional management of host group membership
-- All Zabbix API operations are wrapped in try-except blocks to handle connection issues gracefully.
+- Robust error handling for Zabbix API operations
+- Integration with HostConfig, Mapping, and Maintenance models
-- The model preserves the `groupid` field even if Zabbix operations fail, allowing for recovery operations.
+- Preservation of Zabbix identifiers for recovery operations